Heat modulated affine stochastic volatility models for forward curve dynamics: Introduction

-First, as proposed in~\cite{Con01} and~\cite{Dou14}, the noise in forward curve dynamics is best modeled by infinite-rank cylindrical Brownian or L\'evy noise.
-Using cylindrical noise, rather than, for example, a $\cQ$-Brownian motion with some covariance operator $\cQ$, has the advantage that all information about the covariance is encoded solely in the operator $\sigma_{t}^{2}$ and is not mixed with the contributions of $\cQ$, which are indistinguishable from each other in the data.
-In particular, this approach allows the instantaneous volatilities $\sigma_{t}^{(i)}$ in~\eqref{eq:HJMM} to be interpreted as the principal components of $\sigma_{t} \D W_{t}$ for any $t \geq 0$, which can be effectively fitted to data, as outlined in~\cite[Section 1.7]{CT06}.
-Additionally, since cylindrical Brownian noise relates to a Brownian motion with the identity as its covariance operator, it eliminates the need for cumbersome assumptions about the commutativity of instantaneous covariance operators and the covariance $\cQ$, as required in~\cite[Assumption 2.11]{CKK22b} and~\cite[Proposition 3.2]{BRS18}.
-Therefore, the cylindrical setting is both more natural and more convenient for covariance modeling in forward curve spaces.
+This shift in perspective has several important consequences.
+First, following~\cite{Con05,Dou14}, the noise driving the forward curve dynamics is most naturally modeled by infinite-rank cylindrical Brownian noise.
+In contrast to a $\mathcal{Q}$-Brownian motion with a fixed covariance operator $\mathcal{Q}$, the cylindrical formulation ensures that all information about the covariance structure is encoded solely in the operator $X_t$.
+This avoids confounding the covariance of the noise with that of the driving Brownian motion, which is empirically indistinguishable in the data.
+In particular, the instantaneous volatilities $\sigma_t^{(i)}$ in~\eqref{eq:HJMM} can be interpreted as principal components of $\sigma_t\,\mathrm{d}W_t$ for each $t\ge0$, and can be estimated effectively from data; see~\cite[Section~1.7]{CT06}.
+Moreover, the cylindrical setting eliminates the need for restrictive commutativity assumptions between instantaneous covariance operators and a background covariance $\mathcal{Q}$, as required, for example, in \cite[Assumption~2.11]{CKK22b} or~\cite[Proposition~3.2]{BRS18}.
+For these reasons, the cylindrical framework is both more natural and more convenient for modeling covariance structures in forward curve spaces.

-However, for the HJMM equation with cylindrical noise to be well-posed as an SDE in a suitable Hilbert space, the instantaneous volatility process must be Hilbert-Schmidt operator-valued or equivalently, the instantaneous covariance operators must be of trace-class, see~\cite{GM11}.
-The latter space is only Banach, and proving the existence of, e.g., affine processes on this space is challenging because standard stochastic analysis tools for Hilbert spaces are not readily applicable.
-We demonstrate that using the Lyapunov operator of the Laplacian in the drift of an affine process allows us to work within Hilbert spaces, specifically on a Gelfand triple of Hilbert-Schmidt operators.
-By applying a regularization result from~\cite{Tem69}, we show that an any affine process driven by the Lyapunov operator of the Laplacian is indeed trace-class operator-valued, and is therefore well-suited for the cylindrical noise setting.